ember-learn/ember-blog/source/2019-11-01-ember-3-14-released.md

 ## The Octane Preview, Continued

-As described in yesterday's post, [Octane Release Update](/2019/10/31/octane-release-update.html), Octane will continue to be opt-in in Ember 3.14.
+As described in the [Octane Release Update](/2019/10/31/octane-release-update.html), Octane will continue to be opt-in in Ember 3.14.
 By continuing the Octane preview period in 3.14, we are allowing more time for Octane to be polished before it becomes the default Ember experience.

 Although Octane is still opt-in in 3.14, all Octane features are stable public APIs with our normal SemVer guarantees.
 If you build an app using APIs in the Octane preview, it will continue to work in future versions.